modrinth/docs/docs/modpacks/format_definition.md

 ---

 ## Storage
 When stored on disk, the modpack MUST be in ZIP format (MIME type `application/x-modrinth-modpack+zip`), using the `.mrpack` extension.
-The main metadata of the modpack MUST be stored at `modrinth.index.json` in the root of the zip.
+The main metadata of the modpack MUST be stored with UTF-8 encoding at `modrinth.index.json` in the root of the zip.

 ### Overrides
 The zip may also contain a directory named `overrides`.
 Files in this directory will be copied to the root of the Minecraft Instance directory upon installation by the launcher.
 For example: